Virtual Worlds Design / F11

 1. Login to SL

 2. Create your avatar’s appearance to be compatible with and expressive of your virtual persona.
 Note: Beware of spending FOREVER doing this.
+Note: you can change your avatar's visual appearance at any time later.

 3. Go through the Orientation Island training program where you will learn the basic skills of getting around in SL.